xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 ~~~

 Simple enough.
 The `$input` variable now contains an XML document which
-was parsed from the New York Times home page using the
+was parsed from the New York Times frontpage using the
 [TagSoup][tagsoup] parser that comes with BaseX.

 Most of the HTML found in the wild is not nearly as neatly structured as
-a markup-geek like me wants.
-It's a tag soup.
+a markup-geek like me would like.
+It's tag soup.
 Hence, the name of the
 process that tries to extract meaningful information from it: screen
 *scraping*.
 That doesn't sound like a very clean process, does it?

-What's more, the developers from the web site will not tell you when
+What's more, the developers from the web site will probably not inform
-they modify their HTML so your little screen scraper may fail at any
+me when they modify their HTML so my little screen scraper may fail
-moment.
+at any moment.

-In fact, to find the pieces of information in such a tag soup you will
+To find the pieces of information in such a tag soup I have to go in and
-have to go in and view the source.
-One way is to look at it from a web
+look at the source.
+One way to do this is looking at it from a web
 browser using it's development tools.
 Another way is to save the parsed
 XML and then use an XML IDE such as Oxygen to study it using some XPath
 queries.
 Or a combination of the two.